python-cffi/cffi/doc/source/index.rst

 cdata objects don't have ownership: they are merely references to existing memory.

-As an exception the above rule, dereferencing a pointer that owns a *struct* or *union* object returns a cdata struct or union object that "co-owns" the same memory.
+As an exception to the above rule, dereferencing a pointer that owns a *struct* or *union* object returns a cdata struct or union object that "co-owns" the same memory.
 Thus in this case there are two objects that can keep the same memory alive.
 This is done for cases where